Financials & Governance

 Our Spending Policy

-CFCV currently recommends a spending policy of 4.5 percent of the average of the fund balance over the past 12 quarters, or such shorter time as may be available.
+CFCV currently recommends a spending policy of 4.25 percent of the average of the fund balance over the past 12 quarters, or such shorter time as may be available.
 According to available research and based on long-term market performance, the spendable amount is historically the amount that most permanent endowments can distribute annually and maintain principal value in real dollars.
 This preserves the “philanthropic power” of endowment dollars by protecting the fund’s value against inflation and year-to-year fluctuations in the investment market.
 The full spending policy is attached below.

 Financials & Documents